iamidiallo/DataCode_LS4P-I/README.md

 2) CRU is the global time-serie from the Climate Research Unit at the University of East Anglia.

 3) CAMS data is collected from the Global Historical Climatology Network version 2 and the Climate Anomaly Monitoring System (GHCN + CAMS).

+A) Under the folder "EvaluationData", you have the data used for the evaluation of the different Tasks (Task1, Task2, and Task3).

+B) Under the folder ""